kevin-cantwell/share/README.md

 $ share foo.txt
 ```

-Share all files in a directory:
+Share all files in the current directory:

 ```
 $ share .